Rangoli Metro Art Center

 Rangoli Metro Art Center was developed by the Bangalore Metro Rail Corporation Ltd (BMRCL), after the construction work of the MG Road metro station, Bangalore was completed.
 It was inaugurated on 6 May 2013.

-BMRCL redesigned the walkway with bougainvillea, as was available for the public before the construction of the metro rail station.
-The center includes art galleries, auditorium, play area for kids, and a walkway.
+BMRCL redesigned the walkway with bougainvilleas.
+The walkway was available for the public before the construction of the metrorail station.
+The center includes an art galleries, an auditorium, a play area for kids, and a walkway.